Strategist,system's thinkeranddesign researcher.

 Tracking progress: 2022 snapshot of council action on climate change

-A report summarising climate action progress, barriers, and decision-making across 158 Australian councils (See projects: fostering collaboration between local governments).
+A report summarising climate action progress, barriers, and decision-making across 158 Australian councils (See projects: Supporting a network of 182 Australian council's to take climate action).

 Projects